 SIZE | The Shark Rotator is over 3″ taller, but narrower and slimmer throughout the body and base.
 The Shark is also about two pounds lighter than the Dyson Animal 2 upright.
 With that in mind though, the Dyson has a dust bin capacity of about 30% more than the Shark (2.1 L vs. 1.4 L)

-Five things to look for in the best vacuum for pets includes:
+Here is a list of five things to look for in the best vacuum for pets: